0xheg3zy/Vuln_Webapp/README.md

         1)check on the page name [white list] (pages you have on website) 2)path traversal validation
         In php:
-            1)avoid using include , include_once , require , require_once with value can be controlled by user
+            1)avoid using include , include_once , require , require_once and similar functions with value can be controlled by user

 #    Logic bugs: